Bio

 (2024).

-Heterogeneous Agent Macroeconomics: Origins, Progress and Challenges.
+Heterogeneous Agent Macroeconomics: Origins, Progress and Challenges (opens in new tab).

 In Macroeconomics: Institutions, Instability and Inequality, Carlin, W. and Soskice, D. (Eds).
 Oxford University Press.